 Free Trader Agreements Explained!

 A Free Trader Agreement is a legal document that allows a spouse to “freely trade” which includes purchasing real property after separation without needing to place the soon to be ex-spouse on the deed.
 Legally speaking, these Agreements allow a spouse to purchase real property in their own name, without creating a marital interest in the property or giving the other spouse rights to the property.
-If purchasing real property after the date of separation, the Free Trader Agreement is important to have to insure the new property stays separate property and is not included in the division of marital assets for equitable distribution during the divorce.
+If purchasing real property after the date of separation, the Free Trader Agreement.

 Free Trader Agreements can be executed as a standalone agreement, or as part of a Separation Agreement.
 Whether standalone or included in a Separation Agreement, they should be recorded with the Register of Deeds in the County in which the real property was purchased.

-If you are separated and contemplating buying property, whether it be a 6-million-dollar Beverly Hills mansion or something somewhat smaller, talk to an experienced divorce lawyer.
-Not only can they help you understand the process of “dividing up your stuff” they can help you protect your future assets and your best interests.
+If you are separated and contemplating buying property, talk to an experienced divorce lawyer.
+Not only can they help you understand the process of equitably dividing all of your marital assets, but they can also help you protect your future assets and your best interests.